 The minor trend is also up.
-A trade through $1807.70 will negate the closing price reversal top and signal a resumption of the uptrend.
-The main trend changes to down on a move through $1791.10.
+A trade through $1819.50 will signal a resumption of the uptrend.
+The minor trend will change to down on a move through $1791.10.
 This will also shift momentum to the downside.

 For a look at all of today’s economic events, check out our economic calendar.

 This article was originally posted on FX Empire